rcyep87/Learning-SQL/readme.md

 4.)
 Who lives at "6439 Zetta Hills, Willmouth, WY"?
 Do they have another address?

-SELECT id, street, city, state, zip FROM addresses WHERE street = '6439 Zetta Hills' AND  city = 'Willmouth' AND state = 'WY';
+SELECT user_id, street, city, state, zip FROM addresses WHERE street = '6439 Zetta Hills' AND  city = 'Willmouth' AND state = 'WY';

 -check headers PRAGMA table_info(table_name);
--id = 43
+-id = 40
-- SELECT id, first_name, last_name FROM users WHERE id = 43;
+- SELECT id, first_name, last_name FROM users WHERE id = 40;
-- Kyral Kilback
+- Corrine Little

 5.)
 Correct Virginie Mitchell's address to "New York, NY, 10108"